NASA-AMMOS/aerie-mission-model-template/README.md

   export JAVA_HOME="/Library/Java/JavaVirtualMachines/temurin-19.jdk/Contents/Home"
   ```

-- Set `GITHUB_USER` and `GITHUB_TOKEN` environment variables so you can download the Aerie Maven packages from the [GitHub Maven package registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).
-For example with Zsh you can update your `.zshrc` with:
+- Set `GITHUB_USER` and `GITHUB_TOKEN` environment variables to your credentials (first you need to create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) in your GitHub account) so you can download the Aerie Maven packages from the [GitHub Maven package registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).
+For example with Zsh you can update your `.zshrc` to set the variables with:

   ```sh
   export GITHUB_USER=""